psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 52 George III 1812 Cap.
 16 pp.633-4

-An Act for the more exemplary Punishment of Persons destroying or injuring any Stocking or Lace Frames, or other Machines or Engines used in the Framework knitieil Manufactury, or any Articles or Goods in such Frames or Machines; to continue in force until the First Day of March, One thousand eight hundred and fourteen.
+An Act for the more exemplary Punishment of Persons destroying or injuring any Stocking or Lace Frames, or other Machines or Engines used in the Framework knitting Manufactory, or any Articles or Goods in such Frames or Machines; to continue in force until the First Day of March, One thousand eight hundred and fourteen.
 C^othMorfb 1812.'